This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Walks, fetching, jogging, agility, and swimming can all be great ways to physically exercise your golden.

 A vet check-up is advisable prior to starting any exercise program.
-And also ask your vet whether any particular training you’re planning is appropriate for your golden.
+Also, ask your vet whether any particular training you’re planning is appropriate for your golden.

 A young golden’s joints are just developing and seniors may have risk factors such as arthritis.